 Do I need insurance to borrow a car from a friend?

 No, you don’t need auto insurance to borrow a car from a friend.
 However, they should check that their policy will cover you when driving their car.
 Insurance requirements vary by state, and many policies will not cover a frequent borrower unless they are listed on the policy.

 Will the DMV really turn me away from my road test if my vehicle looks unsafe?

 Yes, DMV employees have the right to refuse to get in a car that looks unsafe to them.
 If the car you’ve borrowed or rented for your driving test doesn’t meet the DMV’s safety standards, they will ask you to reschedule and return with another vehicle.

 - If you’re looking to rent a car for your driving test, find a driving school in your area that rents cars to students.
-Read more about picking the best driving school in our guide to driving schools.

 - Talk to car rental agencies about how to rent a car for your road test if you’re an international resident looking to get a U.S. driver’s license.